canonical/kafka-operator/docs/how-to/h-deploy-azure.md

 For more guidance on production environment sizing, see the [Requirements page](/t/charmed-kafka-reference-requirements/10563).
 You can find more information about the available instance types in the [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/overview).

-Deploy and integrate Kafka and ZooKeepe, for example:
+Deploy and integrate Kafka and ZooKeeper, for example:

 ```shell
 juju deploy zookeeper -n3 --channel 3/stable